crohr/www-ouestcode/app/consulting/index.md

-I have 6+ years of consulting under my belt, and have been involved in a wide range of technical topics, both in development and operations.
+I have 7+ years of consulting under my belt, and have been involved in a wide range of technical topics, both in development and operations.
 If you're looking for lead-dev / CTO-like level of skills, I can deliver.

 Over the years I developed a strong ability to get up and running on new/existing projects very quickly.
-Also, having products (and paying clients) myself means I understand what drives a business and can often find solutions that were not envisioned by other members of the project.
+Also, having products (and paying clients) myself means I understand what drives a business and can often find solutions that were not envisioned by other tech people.

 ## My main interests right now